-EXTENTION:
+Extension:

 Create an algebraic problem by letting a “letter” (a cursive lower case letter) represent the number you are trying to find.

 QUIZ TIME: Complete without looking at examples.

 Jeremy divides a 160-square-foot garden into plots that are either 10 or 12 square feet each.
 If there are 14 plots in all, how many plots are there of each size?